joelb429078/betterpeformance/README.md

 ## Integration Notes
 - Choose the directory that best matches your website's current technology stack.
 - Each folder is self-contained with the necessary files to integrate into existing deployments.
+- Any issues please do contact the repository maintainer